intel-iot-devkit/firmata-curie-imu/README.md

 To enable shock detection, send 1 as the enable flag (byte 3).
 To disable shock detection, send 0 as the enable flag (byte 3).

 #### Message
-When shock detection is enabled, the following message will be sent at every sampling interval:
+When shock detection is enabled, the following message will be sent each time that a shock is detected:
 ```c
  /* -----------------------------------------------------
  * 0 START_SYSEX                (0xF0)